Author: James Clark

 Although the Summary might suggest otherwise, audiences always start with zero members—they aren’t retroactive.
 For example, if you create an audience of “Purchasers” at midday on February 1, only users making purchases from that moment onwards are added to the audience.
 The Summary is only showing you how big your Audience might be by now if you had created it 30 days ago.

-This means there’s no point creating an Audience and then immediately hoping to use it in the Realtime report.
+This means there’s no point creating an Audience and then immediately hoping to use it in the Realtime overview.
 If you want to see how many users who completed a “sign_up” event and are currently on your site, you need to have created that audience long enough ago to make it meaningful.
 (Users can remain in an Audience for up to 540 days depending on the “membership duration” setting you chose when building the Audience.)

 If you do plan ahead, the combination of Audiences and real-time reporting can be incredibly powerful.
 Imagine you’re running a live event on your site designed to target a particular subset of users: previous purchasers from France, for example.
 Now, you’ll be able to tell at a glance whether you’re attracting the right audience or whether your messaging has appealed more to a different group.